KaskMIL/school_system_backend/README.md

 # School System Backend

-> Is an API that provides
+> Is an API that provides the controllers and models to administrate the database for a School.

 ## Built With